ferrara-dev/ID1212-Project/Readme.md

 This project is a fullstack application with a front, service and data-layer.

 The project showcases my competence in both back- and front-end techonlogies.
-Such as ReactJS, Spring Boot, Websockets, REST API's and MYSQL.
+Such as ReactJS, Spring Boot & Spring Secrurity, Websockets, REST API's, MYSQL and JWT authrization.

-Users can create an account and upload songs,
 ## Music Sharing Application
 ### prequerities
 1. Files stored with firebase storage, json authentication file must be added to project root.